thefronky/CallFronkRedirect/README.md

 ## Legal Disclaimer
 By calling the provided phone number, you expressly agree to the following terms:

-By calling the provided phone number, you expressly agree to the following terms:

 Recording Consent:
 All calls to this number may be recorded for the purposes of live streaming, content creation, and distribution across various platforms.